 Project Description: The Gato research laboratory at Georgia Southern University conducts biomedical experimental studies on susceptibility to metabolic syndrome (insulin resistance), including the developmental origin and the role of environmental chemical exposure in the induction of type-2 diabetes and pancreatic cancer, using epigenetic, genomic, and proteomic techniques and fate and chemodynamics of trace metals and nanomaterials.
 One major project in the Gato laboratory is to examine the potential toxicity and quantification of nanomaterials in complex biological matrix.
 The ultimate goal of this project is to analyze the bio-distribution of trace amount of carbon nanotubes quantitatively, sensitively and selectively using a facile isotope metal doping method, thus making the organ-distribution and toxicity studies of nanomaterials more reliable and accurate.
 In the interim, our laboratory is examining the acute toxicity of TiO2 nanofiber in Sprague Dawley rats.
 TiO2 has been used in cosmetics, waste water treatment and the protection of the skin against sun damage.
 However, there are concerns over adverse effects resulting from bio-effects.
 The objective of this study is to employ proteomic and genomic techniques to investigate the effects associated with the oral ingestion of TiO2 nanofiber by Sprague Dawley male rats.

-Research Plan for REU Participant: The projects outlined above will provide undergraduate students the opportunity to perform research at the interface of chemistry and biology.
+Role of the research student: The projects outlined above will provide undergraduate students the opportunity to perform research at the interface of chemistry and biology.
 Participants involved in these projects will examine the role of oxidative stress and inflammatory response in the toxicity of TiO2 nanofiber or in the induction of diabetes.
 Specifically, participants will design polymerase chain reaction (PCR) primer targets specific to oxidative stress and inflammation, extract total RNA from the liver or lung or pancreatic tissues, synthesize cDNA, run quantitative PCR reactions, employ RNA gel electrophoresis to examine RNA quality.
 Thus, the participant will be able to determine the overall gene expression.
 Finally the participant will validate gene expression patterns via ELISA and immunohistochemical techniques.

 Project Title: Assessment of Catalytic Behavior of Organic Catalyst-Gold Nanorod Composites Under Photo-irradiation